 The Bull theatre is a historic and important cultural institution on the High Street; however, it has not always been easy to offer more public programmes due to the other activities going on in the building.

-Currently, the theatre runs a school that occupies the building from 7am-5 pm Monday – Friday, alongside a variety of local drama and dance groups using the space in the evening, including the Bull Theatre Players Drama Group and Elders Dance Company.
-The different groups and theatres put on a number of shows each year, including Pantos at Christmas and Easter.
-They also host local bands and run the Christmas Fayre.
+The theatre has variously hosted a theatre school and local drama and dance groups, including the Bull Theatre Players Drama Group and Elders Dance Company.
+There are a number of shows each year, including Pantos at Christmas and Easter.
+On occasion the Bull Theatre also hosts local bands and run the Christmas Fayre.